jiezhou94/jiezhou94.github.io/README.md

 ## About me

-I am a research scientist at Amazon.
+I am an Applied Scientist at Amazon.
 I got my Ph.D. in the Department of Management Science at University of Miami advised by Prof.
 [Will Wei Sun](https://web.ics.purdue.edu/~sun244/) and Prof. [Jingfei Zhang](https://people.miami.edu/profile/ezhang@bus.miami.edu) in 2021.
 I received my B.S. degree in Statistics at University of Science and Technology of China in 2016.

 My research interests focus on the tensor learning and multi-armed bandits.